MC846387 – Microsoft Outlook: Replace quick compose pop-up with inline appointment creation in new Outlook for Windows and web

 Improved User Experience with Inline Appointment Creation

-- next-steps: Conduct user training sessions to familiarize staff with the new inline appointment feature and gather feedback to further enhance user satisfaction.
+- next-steps: Conduct user training sessions to familiarize staff with the new inline appointment feature.
+Gather feedback to identify any additional user needs or improvements.

 - roles: Administrative Assistants, Project Managers, Team Leaders